pgRouting/pgrouting/doc/src/migration.rst

 Results can be different because of the changes.

 .. warning::
-   All deprecated functions will be removed on next mayor version 4.0.0
+   All deprecated functions will be removed on next major version 4.0.0

 .. contents:: Contents
    :depth: 2